-Moscato wine has attracted a lot of attention lately, particularly among the 20 to 30 year old crowd.
+Moscato wine has attracted a lot of attention lately, particularly among the 20 to 30-year-old crowd.
 A once fringe wine several years ago is now a huge seller, particularly in Canada.
-This increase in attention all seems to be due to Canadian actor-turned-rapper Drake, who rhymed Moscato with model in the 2009 duet with fellow rapper Trey Songz on the song ‘Invented Sex’.
-The exact lyrics are: “It’s a celebration/clap, clap bravo/lobster and shrimp and a glass of moscato/for the girl who’s a student and her friend who’s a model/finish the whole bottle/and we gonna do it big like this.”
+This increase in attention all seems to be due to Canadian actor-turned-rapper Drake, who rhymed “Moscato” with “model” in the 2009 duet with fellow rapper Trey Songz on the song ‘Invented Sex’.
+The exact lyrics are: “It’s a celebration/clap, clap bravo/lobster and shrimp and a glass of Moscato/for the girl who’s a student and her friend who’s a model/finish the whole bottle/and we gonna do it big like this.”

 Moscato is the Italian for Muscat, which is a grape that has a floral nose, and expressive fruit flavours.
-For those new to the wine drinking world, it’s extremely popular as its light, crisp and can either be sweet, dry, or prepared in a sparkling fashion.
+For those new to the wine drinking world, it’s extremely popular as its light, crisp and can either be sweet, dry or prepared in a sparkling fashion.

-In Italy you’ll also find Asti Spumante, which is a sparkling wine made from Moscato.
+In Italy, you’ll also find Asti Spumante, which is a sparkling wine made from Moscato.
 Asti Spumante pairs with anything you’d pair a sparkling wine up with, such as desserts, appetizers, fresh fruit, nuts or just as an aperitif.

 Elsewhere in the world, many other countries are producing phenomenal versions of Moscato, which you will find under the Muscat label

 In France, you’ll find the Moscato grape used in Alsace, where it is called an Alsace Muscat.
 These Moscato wines tend to be dry, light, and low in alcohol while having the floral and grapey aromas.
-They are a great match with fresh water fish such as Perch or Trout.
+They are a great match with freshwater fish such as Perch or Trout.

-Down under in Australia there are lots of wineries producing more and more Moscato (Muscat) wines.
+Down under in Australia, there are lots of wineries producing more and more Moscato (Muscat) wines.
 A lot of the Moscatos in Australia tend to be light, medium sweet, zesty and a bit fizzy.
-Not all Moscato wines are made the same, but if the wine falls under this style, it would be a great pair with moderately sweet deserts such as sponge cake, biscotti or apple crumble.
+Not all Moscato wines are made the same, but if the wine falls under this style, it would be a great pair with moderately sweet desserts such as sponge cake, biscotti or apple crumble.